decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-10-multi-world-vaba.md

     1. *Beacon correctness*: For a given round, all parties output the same beacon value in $[1..n]$.
     2. *Beacon liveness*: If all non-faulty parties output their beacon share, all will compute the beacon value.
-    3. *Beacon unpredictability*: The adversary’s probability of guessing the beacon value for round $r$ before any non-faulty party releases its beacon share for round $r$ is $1/n$ (up to negligible advantage).
+    3. *Beacon unpredictability*: The adversary’s probability of guessing the beacon value for round $r$ before any non-faulty party releases its beacon share for round $r$ is at most $1/n$ (up to negligible advantage).

 2. Running $n$ **instances in parallel** of (almost any) view-based **partial synchrony** validated Byzantine agreement protocol — for example, [PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/) or [HotStuff](https://arxiv.org/pdf/1803.05069).
 These protocols satisfy:

     1. *Asynchronous Safety*: The partial synchrony protocol maintains safety for any *agreed* mapping of proposers to views.
 The beacon is used to choose (in hindsight) the agreed-upon mapping in each view.
     2. *Asynchronous Responsiveness*: If all non-faulty parties start a view whose proposer is non-faulty and no non-faulty party leaves the view for a constant number of rounds, they will all decide and terminate.
 This property is stronger than the minimum *liveness in synchrony* required by partial synchrony protocols.
+This property is what replaces synchrony assumptions in the liveness argument.
     3. *External Validity*: The partial synchrony protocol’s decision is externally valid.

 ### Advantages of the multi-world VABA approach